jhu-lcsr/orocos_barrett/README.md

 These packages require Orocos and rtt_ros_integration version 2.7 or greater.

+## ROS Interface

+These components also expose a ROS interface via the `rtt_ros_integration` packages.

 ## Theory of Operation

 Since this set of Orocos components uses `libbarrett`, it's designed with the